Uganda: Bobi Wine arrested during rally, his office says | DW | 15.03.2021

 Wine said he presented evidence that the election was fraudulent after President Museveni, who has been in power since 1985, was declared the winner.

-Museveni won the January 14 elections with 58% of the vote as popstar-turned-politician Wine had 35%, according to final results announced by the electoral commission.
+Museveni won the January 14 elections with 58% of the vote and 35% for Wine, according to final results announced by the electoral commission.

 After the election results were announced, security forces surrounded Wine's house to prevent him from leading protests.

 European Union election monitors reported that international observers were excluded during polling.
-Internet was also shutdown for days before the vote.
+Internet access was also restricted for days before the vote.

 Uganda has never witnessed a peaceful transfer of power since gaining its independence from Britain in 1962.